bridgedb/docker/README.md

 To run the docker image that you just downloaded, the following line should be entered:

-    docker run -p 8080:8080 -p 8183:8183 bigcatum/bridgedb:all-v3
+    docker run -p 8080:8080 -p 8183:8183 bigcatum/bridgedb:[tag]

 ## Opening the docker image in a browser

 To enter the docker image in a browser, Windows users should enter the IP-adress of the VirtualBox, vollowed by ':8080/swagger/'.
-On Unix, the docker image can be entered by writing 'http://localhost:8080/swagger/' in their browser.
+On Linux, the docker image can be entered by writing 'http://localhost:8080/swagger/' in the browser.

 ## Stopping the running container